scottlyttle/Web-Dev-Contract/readme.md

 ### How to Edit

-Basically, all the areas you will want to make sure to change are marked in yellow, but have a good read through to see if anything else needs to be changed (your country may not use GST for example).
+Basically, all the areas you will want to make sure to change are contained within [BRACKETS].

 As for editing and sending to your client, I'd recommend using an awesome service like [Docracy](http://www.docracy.com) which will allow them to sign the contract online.